Specimens from Tsumeb - Gallery I

 Cuprian adamite Tsumeb miniature

-Cuprian Adamite on Tennantite - $350
+Cuprian Adamite on Tennantite - SOLD

 Tsumeb Mine, Otjikoto Region, Namibia